animeshw/MiniSTL/README.md

 - **Client-Server Separation/Modular Programming**: Adopts a modular programming approach with client-server separation, enhancing code organization and maintainability.

-- **Graph Algorithms**: Implements graph structures and algorithms using the mini STL, specifically leveraging `list`, `set`, and `unordered_set` to showcase the applicability of the library.
+- **Graph Algorithms**: Implements graph data structure and algorithms using the mini STL, specifically leveraging `list`, `set`, and `unordered_set` to showcase the applicability of the library.

 - **Test Cases**: Includes comprehensive test cases to validate the functionality of each component, ensuring reliability and correctness.